Lead is a highly toxic metal that can cause brain damage and other serious health effects. Lead poisoning occurs when

-Homes built after 1978 are not likely to have lead-based paint or lead in their plumbing, however in older homes, lead has been found in dust, paint, water, and soil of homes built before 1978.
+Lead is most commonly found in the dust, paint, water, and soil of homes built before 1978.
 Lead can also be found in children's costume jewelry, food, dietary and herbal products, and even some candies made outside of the U.S.

-The Centers for Disease Control and Prevention suggests at least 4 million households have children living in them that are being exposed to high levels of lead.
+The Centers for Disease Control and Prevention suggests children in at least 4 million households are being exposed to high levels of lead.
 No safe blood lead level in children has been identified.
 Lead exposure can affect nearly every system in the body.
 Exposure often occurs with no obvious symptoms and frequently goes unrecognized.

 If you have an immediate concern about lead poisoning, call NJ Poison Control Center at (800) 222-1222 to speak with a poison control specialist or visit their website to start a live chat.
 Find local resources related to lead testing and remediation programs.